joagre/bespoke/doc/prepare_image.md

 sudo iptables -A FORWARD -i enxdecde80060f0 -o wlp2s0 -j ACCEPT
 ```

-NOTE: If you update the host with a udev rule that always renames
+If you update the host with a udev rule that always renames
 usb-over-ethernet (enXXX) devices to `usbeth`, i.e `SUBSYSTEM=="net",
 ACTION=="add", DRIVERS=="usb", NAME="usbeth"`, you can use the script
 `./bin/usbeth-setup` which assigns the ip address and link to
 `usbeth`, and creates all config needed for the default gateway on the
 Pi to work.
 Look in the script for details.

-Finally, make sure to disable (on the Pi) the default gatyeway over
-wlan0. usb0 should be the only default gateway.

 # Configure Wifi AP

+# Route all traffic to the portal

+# Install required packages

+# Build and install Bespoke BBS

+Touch /var/tmp/bespoke.bootstrap

+# Create image

+# How to install image on Pi